-While our volunteer programs are focused on develop your dive skills and actively promote conservation towards our on-going projects, the academic internship is designed to biology and field related students to enhance their scientific skills and academic development.
+While our volunteer programs are focused on developing responsible diving techniques, and actively promote conservation towards our on-going projects, the academic internship is designed to allow students of biology and field related courses to enhance their scientific skills and academic development.

 This program aims: